binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 ## Syncronizing Local DNS

 Now, a critical part of this is that the configuration you set up on your primary node is distributed to the other nodes, so that in the event of a failover your DNS local records still resolve.
-If you don't use local DNS, or want to keep things syncronized manually, you can skip this bit.
-If not though, I'll show you how to syncronize these files using [Gravity Sync](https://github.com/vmstan/gravity-sync).
+If you don't use local DNS, or want to keep things synchronized manually, you can skip this bit.
+If not though, I'll show you how to synchronize these files using [Gravity Sync](https://github.com/vmstan/gravity-sync).

-In the past I tried to keep instances syncronized with rsync, but that proved to be too fragile over time.
+In the past I tried to keep instances synchronized with rsync, but that proved to be too fragile over time.
 Gravity sync does a very robust job and just works.

 To install, follow the installation guide in the repo, but to overview you will need to run the curl command.